azekillDIABLO/Bountiful-Blossoms-Halcyon-Days/README.md

 ***A Minetest Subgame for 4.15.
 Adventure, crafting, survival, fight and freedom...
 Everything you always wanted in a subgame!***

-#Check the game page for more info!
+- Check the game page for more info!
+- Tell me about bugs!
+- Give me feedback!
+- Support and help me coding!